kodiks/TUR2SQL_v2/README.md

+# TUR2SQL - Version 2

+## Updates:
+- **"data.tables_extend.jsonl"** file was created.
+In this file, the TableName value was manually updated to correspond to TableID.

+## Original Dataset:
-# TUR2SQL: A Cross-Domain Turkish Dataset For Text-to-SQL
+### TUR2SQL: A Cross-Domain Turkish Dataset For Text-to-SQL

 TUR2SQL dataset consists of 10,809 pairs of natural language statements and their corresponding SQL queries.
 The generation of TUR2SQL is detailed in our UBMK-2023 [paper](https://ieeexplore.ieee.org/abstract/document/10286686):